Is your lawn going through the seed stage?

 If your lawn looks like a miniature wheat field, you’re not alone.
-Most lawns in Ohio are going to seed now, putting all their energy into seed production, not into looking green and beautiful.
-But fear not, turf grasses will soon return to their darker, greener selves.
+Most lawns in Ohio are going to seed now, putting all their energy into seed production preparing themselves to look green and beautiful.
+Turfgrasses will soon return to their darker, thicker, greener selves.
 Here are a few tips to care for your lawn in late spring:

 - Keep lawns watered during dry periods as seed stages can make lawns extra thirsty.

 - Keep mowing the white puffy seed heads remembering not to remove more than 1/3 of the grass blades per cut.

 - Mow high, at your mower’s highest setting, or at least 3″ high.

 - Keep your mower blades sharpened to avoid tearing grass blades.

 - Mulch clippings as this is your very best source of organic fertilization.
 Bagging lawn clippings is wasteful, and removes thousands of pounds of nutrient rich organic material from your lawn that simply cant be replaced.